CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/README.md

 The book can be read in three different ways, starting from most recommended to least recommended:

-1. The most recommended option is to fork the repository and download the .ipynb files to your local machine.
+1. The most recommended option is to clone the repository and download the .ipynb files to your local machine.
 If you have IPython installed, you can view the chapters in your browser *plus* edit and run the code provided (and try some practice questions).
 This is the preferred option to read this book, though it comes with some dependencies.
     -  IPython 0.13 is a requirement to view the ipynb files.
 It can be downloaded [here](http://ipython.org/ipython-doc/dev/install/index.html)